 Cognitive behavioral therapy is an umbrella term for a group of related evidence-based therapies using both cognitive—the way we think and feel based on what and how we perceive—and behavioral psychology principles.
 At its most basic, cognitive behavioral therapy postulates that psychological problems such as addiction are caused, in part, by bad behaviors we were taught or learned.
 Such behaviors can be unlearned and new, healthier behaviors taught.

 Unlike traditional psychoanalysis—which seeks to understand the underlying causes of behaviors—cognitive behavioral therapy focuses on changing the ways we respond to negative emotions, behaviors, and thoughts.
-Alone or in combination with MAT, it is often used to treat substance abuse.
+Alone or in combination with MAT, it is often used to treat substance use disorder.

 Cognitive behavioral therapy also is one of the most structured and briefest forms of psychotherapy.
 Patients aren’t expected to see their therapist for the rest of their lives.
 After a limited number of sessions (usually 20 or fewer), they should have learned new ways of thinking and dealing with their problems without alcohol or drugs and to have become their own therapists.